INVOKAMET® XR Patient Resources for your Patients

-Monitoring glycemic control with urine glucose tests is not recommended in patients taking SGLT2 inhibitors as SGLT2 inhibitors increase urinary glucose excretion and will lead to positive urine glucose test results.
+Monitoring glycemic control with urine glucose tests is not recommended in patients taking SGLT2 inhibitors.
 Use alternative methods to monitor glycemic control.

 Interference With 1,5-Anhydroglucitol (1,5-AG) Assay

-Monitoring glycemic control with 1,5-AG assay is not recommended as measurements of 1,5-AG are unreliable in assessing glycemic control in patients taking SGLT2 inhibitors.
+Monitoring glycemic control with 1,5-AG assay is not recommended in patients taking SGLT2 inhibitors.
 Use alternative methods to monitor glycemic control.

 USE IN SPECIFIC POPULATIONS

 - Pregnancy: INVOKANA®/INVOKAMET®/INVOKAMET® XR is not recommended in pregnant women, especially during the second and third trimesters.

 - Nursing Mothers: INVOKANA®/INVOKAMET®/INVOKAMET® XR is not recommended while breastfeeding.

 - Females and Males of Reproductive Potential: Discuss the potential for unintended pregnancy with premenopausal women as therapy with metformin may result in ovulation in some anovulatory women.